Why Watersheds Are Like Upside-Down Umbrellas

 Some water flows on the surface into the watershed or basin as runoff.
 But water doesn’t always collect into reservoirs.
 It flows through the ground as groundwater.

 Water is extremely versatile.
-It can change phases from a liquid, solid and vapor.
+It can change phases from liquid to solid and vapor.
 These processes are freezing, melting, evaporation, and condensation.

 Sublimation and deposition occur when water immediately turns into a gas or solid.
 This means that it skips the liquid phase going from solid to gas or vice versa.